AndreasKacofegitis/Software-Articles/TeamMetrics2.md

 A side-note here; I would promote and drive the peer programming concept when a team member stubbornly insists, day after day, that they don't need help even though it's clear that they do.
 It's a good form of collaboration, and performed well can be a wonderful learning exercise.

 _Metric: How often do people sit together to code a solution?
-0 : it is worth promoting peer programming as a tool for the right occassion._
+0 : it is worth promoting peer programming as a tool for the right occasion._

 ### Meetings
-Meetings are structured and organised gatherings of people to exhange an idea and reach an outcome.
+Meetings are structured and organised gatherings of people to exchange an idea and reach an outcome.
 Another definition of meetings is that they are a time-efficient alternative to individuals taking their own route to what is otherwise the end-result.
 They are very useful tools, but it is unfortunate that this is not always the case with meetings.

 #### Length, frequency and purpose
 Short and sharp, or long and circular?
 I know which I prefer.
-We all know what painfull meetings look like.
-There are several flavours of bad meeting, but you know it's bad when you hear yourself utterring "that's an hour of my life that I'll never be able to claim back".
+We all know what painful meetings look like.
+There are several flavours of bad meeting, but you know it's bad when you hear yourself uttering "that's an hour of my life that I'll never be able to claim back".

 As a side-note, the below are meant to be points of reflection, not meta-data that you should collect for each meeting every day. _Do not_ document every single meeting with regards to this meta-data; and don't task someone to do this for you (please).
 Practically, perhaps choose a week or a two-week period.
 Look at your calendar to remind yourself of the meetings that your teams have partaken in.
 Choose a couple of the below metrics e.g., How many meetings over-run the scheduled time?
 And how many meetings fulfilled their intended purpose?
 Spend 5 minutes to evaluate each meeting against these questions.
 We're after useful indicators rather than precise measurement so that you can make adjustments to your meeting practices.

-_Metric: How much time are teams involved in meetings during a typcial week?
+_Metric: How much time are teams involved in meetings during a typical week?
 Count the hours._

 _Metric: How often is a meeting started by framing the expected outcome?_

-_Metric: How many hour-long meetings are teams involved in during a typcial week?_
+_Metric: How many hour-long meetings are teams involved in during a typical week?_

 _Metric: What is your default meeting duration?_